google/ExoPlayer/docs/live-streaming.md

 ## Detecting and monitoring live playbacks ##

-Every time a live window is updated, registered `Player.EventListener` instances will receive an `onTimelineChanged` event.
+Every time a live window is updated, registered `Player.Listener` instances will receive an `onTimelineChanged` event.
 You can retrieve details about the current live playback by querying various `Player` and `Timeline.Window` methods, as listed below and shown in the following figure.